SteffenPL/DifferentialInclusions.jl/README.md

 sol = solve(prob, alg, dt = 1e-4);      # 85.476 ms (514091 allocations: 30.74 MiB)
 ```

-Note that the performance if the `DIProblem` is worse than the `ODEProblem` because the constraints are evaluated at each time step,
+Note that solving the `DIProblem` is, of course, slower than integrating just the `ODEProblem` because the ODE does not need to evaluate
+the constraints at each time step.
-in this case `780` pairs of spheres.
-Due to the sparse structure of the constraints, the performance is
-not `780` times slower by only `30` times.
+Thanks to the sparse constraints, the runtime is not `N * length(pairs) = 40 * 780` times slower, but instead only
+around `30` times slower.
+The computational effort for evaluating the constraints is around `4 * length(pairs)`.